alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 --

 .conclusion[Tackling climate change has a direct positive impact on global health.
-There is a strong synergy between machine learning research for science and health.]
+There is a strong synergy between machine learning research for climate and health.]

 ---